Governor Resumes

 COMMUNITY GOVERNOR

+I have been a Harpenden resident since 2009 and my son attends Roundwood Park School.
 I have been a parent governor at Wood End Primary School since October 2016 where I currently chair the Standards and Curriculum committee.
-I have been a Harpenden resident since 2009 and my son has recently started at Roundwood Park School.
-Before that he was at Wood End where my daughter is in KS2.
-It really appealed to me to use the skills I have developed through being on the governing board at Wood End at RPS now that I have a child at each school.
+It really appealed to me to use the skills I have developed, through being on the governing board at Wood End, at RPS.

 I have run my own yoga teaching business since 2017.
-I also offer consultancy on communications to a range of organisations.
+I also offer consultancy on communications to a range of organisations as well as training individuals to become NLP (neuro-linguistic programming) practitioners and master practitioners.
 Before becoming self-employed, I ran the public relations team at John Lewis.
 Working for the retailer for nearly a decade, I specialised in crisis communications and issues management.

 Sophie Darby